View on GitHub

 Digital Elevation Model

-The Greater Toronto Area 2002 DEM (OMNRF, 2015) was re-sampled to the model’s 50x50m grid cell resolution.
-Surface depressions were removed using Wang and Liu (2006) and flat regions were corrected using Martz (1997).
+The Provincial Digital Elevation Model (PDEM–OMNRF, 2019) was re-sampled to the model’s 60 x 60 m grid cell resolution.
+Surface depressions were removed using Wang and Liu (2006) and flat regions were corrected using Garbrecht and Martz (1997).

 Sub-basins